Summer Financial Aid

 What happens if I drop or withdraw from my classes in the summer while receiving Pell?

 Payment of a summer session Pell Grant depends on your attendance in the classes you are enrolled in.
 Dropping or withdrawing from classes may reduce or cancel your award and result in a tuition balance owed to the college.
-If you receive Pell for enrolled classes and you fail to attend, you will have to return those funds immediately to the Student Accounts Office.
-Please submit payment via Student Self-Service portal.
+If you receive Pell for enrolled classes and you fail to attend, you will have to return those funds immediately to the office of student accounts.
+Please submit payment via the student self-service portal.

 What if I have additional questions?